Discontinuities cause essential spectrum on surfaces: Introduction

 The question of resonance spectrum is closely related to the one of determining the spectrum of the transfer operator acting on some Banach space.
 Specifically, it is useful to know that the essential spectrum is small since the spectrum outside of the essential spectrum consists of isolated eigenvalues of finite multiplicity.
 In such a way the ``true" point spectrum is revealed and not the possible ``fake" part due to the choice of the particular Banach space.
-In general the spectrum of an operator depends on the choice of Banach space but in this context there are limitations if one wants to obtain information relevant to the statistical properties.
-For instance, we would like smooth observables to be dense in the Banach space otherwise we might see behaviour that doesn't reflect the true system.
+In general the spectrum of an operator depends on the choice of Banach space but, given the statistical properties motivations, it is natural to require the space to contain all smooth observables.
 On the other hand, the Banach space can't be too small because then the spectrum might be missing some information about the observables of interest.
 The present question is closely related to zeta functions, a notion of describing resonances inherent to a system (see, e.g., \cite{Baladi18}).
 The analogous result in this context would be showing the impossibility of meromorphically extending the zeta function to the whole complex plane.